Schnauzer (Giant)

 Interesting facts about the Schnauzer (Giant)

-The Giant Schnauzer isn't technically a "giant" breed classification - they're simply the largest of the three Schnauzer varieties, with Miniature and Standard being the other two
+The Giant Schnauzer isn't technically a 'giant' breed by classification.
+They are simply the largest of the three distinct Schnauzer varieties, alongside the Standard and Miniature.

 FAQ